NotMyFault/aws-lambda-cloud-plugin/README.md

 It is a good practice to restrict the permissions on your Jenkins and allow it to execute only the functions that you have planned it to use.
 A nice way to do it would be tag your Lambda functions and apply IAM restrictions by conditions on those tags.
 Unfortunately, AWS Lambda does not support **Authorization based on tags** <https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html>.
 So to apply fine grain permissions, we will need to use the names of the functions.

-In the deployment sample (serverless), all lambdas are deployed with `jnlp-lambdas` prefix.
+In the deployment sample (serverless), all lambdas are deployed with `jnlp-agent` prefix.

 So to limit the invocation permissions of Jenkins to only those Lambda functions, we can use this policy :